JCSDA/jedi-docs/docs/using/jedi_environment/spackbuild.rst

 =====================================

-The instructions in this section are specific to building spack-stack environments to support the JEDI applications (SkyLab v6 release).
+The instructions in this section are specific to building spack-stack environments to support the JEDI applications ({skylab_v} release).
 For general information on using spack-stack to build and run software, see the `spack-stack documentation <https://spack-stack.readthedocs.io/en/1.5.1/>`_.
 Make sure you have read through the documentation before attempting to build your own stack.
 The commands below only highlight the differences to the general documentation, steps in between that are not written down here are identical.